Systemic Racism and Inequity in Book Publishing

 Despite recent statements of big publishing house efforts to help fill this void, the disproportionate numbers don’t seem to be changing enough to see a shift in the industry overall.
 According to Pen America, among the Big Five publishing houses, only Penguin Random House and Hachette have publicly disclosed author diversity statistics.
 Penguin revealed in 2021 that almost 75% of their contributors were white, and only 23% were BIPOC.
 Hachette reported that 34% of their authors were BIPOC.
 Hachette showing a higher representation of diverse authors compared to Penguin is a good thing, but it still doesn’t even the playing field.

-racism in book publishing, self-publishing services, books by black women, publish a book process, alice walker
+racism in book publishing, self-publishing services, books by black women, publish a book process, alice walker,

 Alice Walker; Pulitzer Prize for Fiction (1983), National Book Award for Fiction (1983)